 Construction of the hermitage and the painting of the murals occurred during an important moment in medieval Spain, one which saw boundaries shifting between faiths and rulers.
 Since 711, much of the Iberian Peninsula (today, Portugal and Spain), had been ruled by the Umayyad caliphate.
 The Umayyads were heirs to Muhammad, who had initiated the spread of the faith of Islam in the 6th century.
 The Umayyads created a vast empire that spanned much of the eastern and southern Mediterranean world, and eventually they reached the Iberian Peninsula (Spain and Portugal) in 711.
 After seven years, they had conquered much of it from the Christian Visigoths.
 These new Muslim territories were called al-Andalus.
 Then, in 750, the Umayyads were supplanted by the Abbasids.
 The last ruler of the Umayyads fled to al-Andalus, creating a new dynasty there with Córdoba as its capital.
 It was called the caliphate of Cordoba.
 Al-Andalus would develop rich, complex artistic traditions—the result of a diverse population that included Christians, Jews, and Muslims.

-Still, Christians would try to reconquer the Iberian Peninsula after 711, in what has been called the Spanish Reconquest.
+Still, Christians would try to reconquer the Iberian Peninsula after 711, in what has been called the Spanish Reconquest (although this term is considered problematic).
 The ensuing centuries would mean that the borders between al-Andalus and Christian-ruled Iberia would frequently change.
 San Baudelio de Berlanga was initially built in a frontier zone, and then when it was painted in Christian-controlled kingdom.
 A sign that Christians were gaining ground in acquiring territories came in 1085, when King Alfonso VI conquered the important city of Toledo.